snakemake/snakemake/docs/snakefiles/deployment.rst

 The path to the environment definition is interpreted as **relative to the Snakefile that contains the rule** (unless it is an absolute path, which is discouraged).

+Instead of using a concrete path, it is also possible to provide a path containing wildcards (which must also occur in the output files of the rule), analogous to the specification of input files.

 .. sidebar:: Note

    Note that conda environments are only used with ``shell``, ``script`` and the ``wrapper`` directive, not the ``run`` directive.